Female Hormone Mastery

 Your Novus hormone specialist will insert a needle into your vein, withdraw a blood sample, and send it to a lab for close analysis.

 The blood test, however, is not always reliable in detecting all hormones.
 Why?
 Your sex hormones in the bloodstream are 95-99% bound to carrier proteins, and in this form are unavailable to target tissues.
 A blood test may not detect them completely.

 Saliva testing measures the amount of hormone available in the tissues your hormone is targeting – the bioavailable amount.
 That’s why saliva testing may better detect levels associated with the specific symptoms of hormone excess or deficiency.
 Saliva tests also help monitor hormone levels during hormone replacement therapy to help tweak them.

-Your Novus practitioner may administer an FDA-approved urine test called the follicle-stimulating hormone (FSH) test.
+Your Novus practitioner may administer a urine test called the follicle-stimulating hormone (FSH) test.
 FSH manages the menstrual cycle and menopause.

 After reviewing all lab results and determining your baseline hormone levels, your specialist will determine whether you need BHRT.
 Even if it’s determined that you do need it at the moment, lifestyle and environmental factors may alter this need over time, so we recommend routine testing – and that means coming to every scheduled appointment.

-Defining a healthy hormone balance will require considering your age, genetics, environmental conditions, other health factors and your tolerance for the intensity of your symptoms.
+Defining a healthy hormone balance will require considering your age, genetics, environmental conditions, other health factors, and tolerance for the intensity of your symptoms.

 Book Your Appointment Today

-Whether you’re wondering how to balance your hormones to lose weight or how to revive your libido, our discreet, compassionate team at The Novus Center wants to help you harmonize your hormones and your life – for many more productive, vibrant, sexually stimulating years.
+Whether you’re wondering how to balance your hormones to lose weight or how to revive your libido, our discreet, compassionate team at Novus Anti-Aging Center, Inc wants to help you harmonize your hormones and your life – for many more productive, vibrant, sexually stimulating years.